Sjambok

 A strip of the animal's hide is cut and carved into a strip 90 to 150 cm long, tapering from about 1 in thick at the handle to about 3/8 in at the tip.
 This strip is then rolled until reaching a tapered-cylindrical form.
 The resulting whip is both flexible and durable.
 A plastic version was made for the apartheid era South African Police, and used for riot control.

 Peter Hathaway Capstick describes a sjambok as a short swordlike whip made from rhino pizzle leather that could lay a man open like a straight razor.

 The sjambok was heavily used by the Voortrekkers driving their oxen while migrating from the Cape of Good Hope, and remains in use by herdsmen to drive cattle.
 They are widely available in South Africa from informal traders to regular stores from a variety of materials, lengths and thicknesses.

 Use by police

+South Africa

 In South Africa, use of the sjambok by police is sometimes seen as synonymous with the apartheid era, but its use on people started much earlier.
 It is sometimes used outside the official judiciary by people who carry out punishments imposed by extralegal courts.
+South African police officers favoured the sjambok, with the South African Police stating that they inflicted less injury compared to the wooden baton.
+Despite this, public perception of the sjambok was poor, both domestically and internationally.
+Allegations of police brutality concerning the sjambok were widespread, which eventually led to the sjambok being effectively banned for riot control in September 1989.

+United Kingdom

 In 1963, an enquiry into the police force of Sheffield in the United Kingdom found that rhino whips had been used on suspects.